progressijuwe/lam-attendance-react/README.md

+A full-stack church attendance management system built with React and Laravel.

+Members submit their attendance via a form that captures their name, department, and a live photo.
+The system automatically records the time and determines whether they are on time or late based on configurable day-specific cutoff times.

+Admins access a protected dashboard to view, filter, and paginate all attendance records in real time.
+The dashboard is secured with token-based authentication via Laravel Sanctum.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.